juliancwirko/meteor-s-grid/README.md

 [http://sortable-test.s-grid.meteor.com/](http://sortable-test.s-grid.meteor.com/)

-It definately needs more tests.
+It definitely needs more tests.
 I want to play with masonry layouts too.
 Based on Flexbox and also in cooperation with other masonry like js plugins.

 ```javascript
 Template.test1.rendered = function () {